-The CSP shall at all times observe the legal requirements, Regulations and the Rules which are applicable to it, as well as all the relative requirements which emanate from the Act and regulations issued thereunder.
+- R5-2.1 The CSP shall at all times observe the legal requirements, Regulations and the Rules which are applicable to it, as well as all the relative requirements which emanate from the Act and Regulations issued thereunder.
 In terms of the Act, the MFSA has various sanctioning powers which may be used against a CSP which does not comply with its regulatory obligations.
-Such powers include the right to impose administrative penalties.

-Where a CSP breaches a Rule, the MFSA may, by virtue of the authority granted to it under Article 9 of the Act, impose administrative penalties, without recourse to a court of law, up to a maximum of EUR50,000.

-In determining whether to impose a penalty or other sanction, and in determining the appropriate penalty or sanction, the MFSA shall be guided by the principle of proportionality, deterrence and the disgorgement of profits derived from wrongdoing where the findings were systemic and their scale.
-The MFSA shall, where relevant, take into consideration the circumstances of the specific case, which may inter alia include:

-- i. the repetition, frequency, gravity or duration of the infringement by the CSP; - ii. the degree of responsibility of the person responsible for the infringement; - iii. the financial strength of the CSP; - iv. the profits gained or losses avoided by the CSP by reason of the infringement, insofar as they can be determined; - v. the losses for third parties caused by the infringement, insofar as they can be determined; - vi. the level of cooperation of the CSP with the Authority; - vii. previous infringements by the CSP and prior sanctions imposed by MFSA or other regulatory authorities on the same CSP; - viii. the good faith, the degree of openness and diligence of the CSP in the fulfilment of his obligations under the Act, relative regulations, Rules and Authorisation conditions or of decisions of the Competent Authority in this regard;
+Such powers include the right to impose administrative penalties. - R5-2.2 Where a CSP breaches a Rule, the MFSA may, by virtue of the Authority granted to it under Article 9 of the Act, impose administrative penalties, without recourse to a court of law, up to a maximum of EUR50,000. - R5-2.3 In determining whether to impose a penalty or other sanction, and in determining the appropriate penalty or sanction, the MFSA shall be guided by the principle of proportionality, deterrence and the disgorgement of profits derived from wrongdoing where the findings were systemic and their scale.
+The MFSA shall, where relevant, take into consideration the circumstances of the specific case, which may inter alia include: - i. the repetition, frequency, gravity or duration of the infringement by the CSP; - ii. the degree of responsibility of the person responsible for the infringement; - iii. the financial strength of the CSP; - iv. the profits gained or losses avoided by the CSP by reason of the infringement, insofar as they can be determined; - v. the losses for third parties caused by the infringement, insofar as they can be determined; - vi. the level of cooperation of the CSP with the Authority; - vii. previous infringements by the CSP and prior sanctions imposed by MFSA or other regulatory authorities on the same CSP;